 The school has a comprehensive transition system for Year 6 students.
-In addition, the SENDCo and the Coaches visit all feeder primary schools to obtain information that is then shared via the SEND register.
+In addition, the SENDCo and the transition Co-ordinator visit all feeder primary schools to obtain information that is then shared via the SEND register.

 Admissions

 The school must ensure that pupils with SEND are admitted on an equal basis with others in accordance with its admissions policy.